 Lakewood Zoning Ordinance 2025

 In August, the Lakewood City Council ignored massive citizen opposition to approve a new zoning ordinance that will devastate neighborhoods throughout the city.
-Under the new ordinance, neighborhoods that are currently zoned for single-family homes and duplexes have all been rezoned to allow multiple homes on all properties.
+Under the new ordinance, neighborhoods that are currently zoned for single-family homes and duplexes will all be rezoned to allow multiple homes on all properties.
 A developer may purchase any lot in a neighborhood, scrape the existing house, and construct a new building that is 35-feet tall with five, 1,000 sq. ft. townhomes.

 Building Standards